demmonico/docker-manager/README.md

 ### Uninstall

-1) Stop all containers of this Docker Manager instance using `bin/stop.sh` script
+1) Stop all containers of this Docker Manager instance using CLI command `dm stop`

 2) Remove Docker Manager folder
 ```sh